ParkerMc/BoE/README.md

 * [gofmt](https://golang.org/cmd/gofmt)
 * [~~go test~~](https://golang.org/cmd/go/#hdr-Test_packages)- Not implemented yet
 #### Setup:
-After you clone the repository you need to clone the submodules with.
+After you clone the repository you need to clone the submodules with:
 ```bash
 git submodule init
 git submodule update
 ```
-Then run `make setup` to get all the dependencies with `go get`.
+Then run `make setup`, which will automatically run `go get` for you to grab all of the dependencies.

 #### Building:
 To build to everything run `make build`.